cscully-allison/guidepost/readme.md

 - 'y': The column from the pandas dataframe which will be shown on the y axis of this visualization.
 This can be an integer or float.
 - 'color': The column from the pandas dataframe which will determine the color of squares in the main summary view.
 This can be an integer or float.
 - 'color_agg': This is a specification for what aggregation is used for the color variable.
 It can be: 'avg', 'variance', 'std', 'sum', or 'median'
 - 'categorical': A categorical variable from the dataset.
-It must be a string.
-The visualization will show the top 7 instances of this variable.
+The data column must be a string datatype.
+The visualization will show the top 10 instances of this variable.
+- 'facet_by': A categorical variable from the dataset.
+Automatically looks for 'queue' or 'partition' if this config is not specified.